dabeaz-course/practical-python/Notes/01_Introduction/01_Python.md

 # 1.1 Python

-In this part, we'll start with the absolute basics.
+In this part, we'll start with the absolute basics of Python.

-## Notes
+## Reading

 ### What is Python?